postgresml/postgresml/pgml-cms/blog/whats-hacker-news-problem-with-open-source-ai.md

 Montana Low

-July 25, 2024
+July 24, 2024

 Open source AI is not the future.
 It’s here, now.
-Hacker News has spent the last 24 hours debating if Meta’s Llama models are really “open source” rather than talking about the ramifications of its launch.
+Hacker News has spent the [last 24 hours debating](https://news.ycombinator.com/item?id=41046773) if Meta’s Llama models are really “open source” rather than talking about the ramifications of its launch.
 They similarly debate what “AI” is.
 Open source AI is important, not because of some pedantic definition by some pseudo-official body like OSI, it’s important because of the power and incentive structures that pervade our society.

 Open source AI is not just about LLMs and licenses.
 The term is more useful when it is used to describe the full stack required to create value for end users.
 LLMs alone are not enough to create AI, and training them is a cost without an economically defensible moat.
 That cost is going to increase and the value is going to approach zero as they are commoditized.
 Value creation happens as part of a larger process.